PythonPredictions/cobra/docs/source/tutorial.rst

 The first part focusses on preparing the predictors for modelling by:

-- Split dataset into training, selection and validation datasets.
+- Splitting the dataset into training, selection and validation datasets.
 - binning continuous variables into discrete intervals
-- Replace missing values of both categorical and continuous variables (which are now binned) with an additional "Missing" bin/category
+- Replacing missing values of both categorical and continuous variables (which are now binned) with an additional "Missing" bin/category
-- Regroup categories in new category "other"
+- Regrouping categories in new category "other"
-- Replace bins/categories with their corresponding incidence rate per category/bin.
+- Replacing bins/categories with their corresponding incidence rate per category/bin.

+This will be taken care of by the ``PreProcessor`` class, which has a scikit-learn like interface (i.e. ``fit`` & ``transform``)

 .. code-block:: python